aditisrivastava14/Global-Energy-Market-Analysis-/README.md

 Histogram Distribution: Displays the frequency and distribution of values for any chosen measure.

 Scatter Plot (Dynamic Measure Comparison): Utilizes parameters and Level of Detail (LOD) expressions to allow users to dynamically compare the correlation between any two selected measures (X vs. Y).

+Box Plot : To represent median, quartiles and outliers.